davidbau/seedrandom/README.md

 The random number sequence is the same as version 1.0 for string seeds.
 Version 2.0 changed the sequence for non-string seeds.
 Version 2.1 speeds seeding and uses window.crypto to autoseed if present.
+Version 2.2 alters non-crypto autoseeding to sweep up entropy from plugins.

 The standard ARC4 key scheduler cycles short keys, which means that seedrandom('ab') is equivalent to seedrandom('abab') and 'ababab'.